Aashikaregmi/nepqa-checker/README.md

   updated by hand if NEPQA changes.
 - A free-tier model reads the PDFs, so the extracted records are committed to let the later stages run without API calls.
+- The PDF export strips markdown formatting bluntly (removes `#`, `*`, and dash-only lines), so it is plain text, not styled.
+- The UI has a checkbox to reuse saved records so testing does not spend API quota.